 Working with banks to obtain financing on your own properties can be difficult.
 Since the Great Recession of 2008-2009, banks started to require more documentation for you to get loans, and the loan underwriting process can be very time-consuming in itself.
 Not to mention banks will typically stop lending to you after you hold several mortgages due to debt-to-income ratio requirements.

-When you are a passive real estate investor, your investment is handled by a professional real estate investment company that already has relationships with banks and lending agencies.
+When you are a passive real estate investor, your investment is handled by a professional real estate investment company the hands-off investor that already has relationships with banks and lending agencies.
 They navigate the bank financing so you don’t have to and the loans are based on the property itself and the loan guarantors (not you).

 - Passive Investing Lets You Leverage the Expertise and Experience of Others